eichners/pratt-savi-810-2020-03-assignment_04/README.md

 Success will involve scripts that allow me to quickly explore data in shapefiles and Excel sheets, apply plotting parameters (such as legend styles, font styling, categorical and quantifiable data styling, plot composition and sizing, bounding boxes / extents, single and graduated marker sizes, use of custom color palettes and color ramps, etc.), and export near presentation-ready plots to a vector format.
 Ideally this scripts will be worked into functions so they are easily applied to multiple datasets.
 - Even if I'm not able to create functions for all my goals, any scripts I can develop can be modified and useful in the future.
 - I'm not sure which tasks I'll be able to fully automate.
-I'd like to build some plots and chose what can be automated and work on 1 at a time from those code blocks.
+I'd like to build some plots and choose what can be automated and work on 1 at a time from those code blocks.

 ## Project Execution Plan Outline
 Please include a short outline describing the steps you'd imagine going through.